Elijah-karori/mongodb-backend/README.md

 # mongodb-backend
  it is a backend nodejs app

+ # installl dependecies

+`npm install .`